How we use your information

-External Third parties acting as processors in the United Kingdom who provide IT and system administration services, anti-money laundering service providers, tenancy deposit administrators and services to enable us to perform our contract with you.
+External Third parties acting as processors in the United Kingdom who provide marketing, IT and system administration services, anti-money laundering service providers, tenancy deposit administrators and services to enable us to perform our contract with you.

 Professional advisors acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the United Kingdom who provide consultancy, banking, legal, insurance and accountancy services.

 HMRC, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.

 To enable us to periodically send promotional mail or e-mails about new properties or other information which we think you may find interesting or have requested we will use the address or e-mail address which you have provided.

 You have a right at any time to stop us from contacting you for marketing purposes.
 If you no longer wish to be contacted for marketing purposes, please click here or use the link on the bottom of our newsletter to unsubscribe or manage your preferences.
 If you do withdraw your consent, this will result in us ceasing to market goods and services to you.

 Rettie also processes your data when it is in our Legitimate Interests to do this and when these interests do not override your rights.
 Those Legitimate Interests include providing you with information on our services, properties, property market research & updates and competitions.
 Please see the section on 'Legitimate Interest' for more information.

 Web Banner Advertising